Bhagavad Gita Chapter 5 Verse 7 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: He who is devoted to the path of action, whose mind is pure, who has conquered the self, who has subdued his senses, and who realizes his Self as the Self in all beings, though acting, is not tainted.
+The Gita addresses renunciation in action with characteristic directness here.
+He who is devoted to the path of action, whose mind is pure, who has conquered the self, who has subdued his senses, and who realizes his Self as the Self in all beings, though acting, is not tainted.
+Within the broader arc of Chapter 5, this verse builds on Krishna's systematic exposition of liberation.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team